 The good news is that awareness and motivation are the most important prerequisites to a successful job search.
 Because no amount of sound advice will get you to a career you love if 1) you don’t know you’re in a rut, or 2) you’re not willing to take action to get out of it.

 The bad news is that just doing SOMETHING – which is most often a bunch of random, frenzied activities – will not lead to career happiness.
 It might possibly get you to another job (although that’s unlikely), but it won’t land you a job you love.

-Here are some examples of things that early career professionals (or recent graduates) do when they are undirected in their career search:
+Here are some examples of things that early-career professionals (or recent graduates) do when they are undirected in their career search.

-- Apply to hundreds of jobs
+- They apply to hundreds of jobs

-- Attend weekend conferences or job fairs
+- They attend weekend conferences or job fairs

 Doing these things may feel better than doing nothing, but they will not move you closer to where you want to go – it’s like scavenging for every single tool you can find when you actually need one very precise tool to get the job done.
 TIP: If you're not sure if anything you're doing is worth your time, this is frenzied activity.